-According to the gospel of Matthew, Matthew was a “publican” or “tax collector” called by Jesus to follow him (5:9) though Mark and Luke identify this man as Levi.
-His gospel is anonymous, with the subscription of “according to Matthew” at least a couple hundred years after the death of Jesus.
-His gospel is, in some ways, a compilation of the ancient Jewish prophecies, and the ways in which Jesus fulfilled those prophecies.
-His gospel may have once been called the “gospel of the Hebrews,” a compilation of lost Aramaic, Hebrew, and Greek texts that detail the birth and life of a savior for the much-suffering Jewish people.
+According to the gospel of Matthew, the man known as Matthew was a “publican” or a “tax collector” called by Jesus to follow him (5:9), although the gospels according to Mark and Luke identify this man as Levi.
+Matthew’s gospel is anonymous, with the subscription of “according to Matthew” being added at least a couple hundred years after the death of Jesus.
+His gospel is, in some ways, a compilation of ancient Jewish prophecies, and a justification for the ways in which Jesus fulfills those prophecies.
+His gospel may have once been called the “Gospel of the Hebrews,” a compilation of lost Aramaic, Hebrew, and Greek texts that detail the birth and life of a savior for the much-suffering Jewish people.

 At any rate, the death of Jesus is the crescendo of each gospel.
-In Matthew, Jesus’s popularity grows among the multitude wherever he speaks and, since his new teaching contradicts the teaching of the Torah per the Pharisees and the Saducees, the high priests (particularly Caiphas) conspire to kill Jesus, though they cannot cause an uproar on the Passover feast (26:5).
-Judas Iscariot betrays Jesus, going to the high priests and demanding payment (thirty pieces of silver) if he delivers Jesus to them.
-Then, Jesus and his disciples celebrate the Passover feast together and Jesus acknowledges Judas’s betrayal before they all sing a hymn and go to the Mount of Olives.
-Jesus takes with him the sons of Zebedee (James and John) and also Peter into the garden of Gethsemane (coming from the Aramaic for “oil press”) at the foot of the Mount of Olives in Jerusalem.
+In Matthew, Jesus’s popularity grows among the multitude wherever he speaks and, since his new teaching contradicts the teaching of the Torah per the Pharisees and the Saducees, the high priests (particularly Caiphas) conspire to kill Jesus, though they are prevented from doing so during the Passover feast (26:5).
+Judas Iscariot betrays Jesus by going to the high priests and demanding payment (thirty pieces of silver) if he delivers Jesus.
+Then Jesus and his disciples celebrate the Passover feast together and Jesus acknowledges Judas’s betrayal before they all sing a hymn and travel to the Mount of Olives.
+Jesus takes with him the sons of Zebedee (James and John) and also Peter into the garden of Gethsemane (which means “oil press” in Aramaic) at the foot of the Mount of Olives in Jerusalem.
 Here, Jesus grows sorrowful, weeping and praying to God to spare him of the coming suffering.
-His disciples standing watch fall asleep three times, to Jesus’s great disappointment, and then the elders and high priests arrive to capture Jesus led by Judas.
-He is brought before Caiaphas and the high priests who hear his blasphemy of being the “son of God” and the “son of Man” so they hit him and spit on him and, as foretold by Jesus, Peter denies being a follower of Jesus three times.
-As morning comes, Judas becomes repentant and tries to return the silver to the high priests but it is money for blood, so they use it purchase a graveyard for burying strangers.
+His disciples fall asleep three times, to Jesus’s great disappointment, and then the elders and high priests arrive to capture Jesus led by Judas.
+Jesus is brought before Caiaphas and the high priests who hear testimony of his blasphemy for proclaiming himself the “son of God” and the “son of Man” so they hit him and spit on him, and as foretold by Jesus, Peter denies being a follower of Jesus three times.
+As morning comes, Judas becomes repentant and tries to return the silver to the high priests but it is money for blood, so they use it to purchase a graveyard for burying strangers.
 Meanwhile, Judas hangs himself.

-Jesus’s breach of the law is twofold: he commits sacrilege against the Torah tradition, thus offending the Jewish elders and high priests, and also claims kingship of a new kingdom, and is even considered the new King of the Jews, thus offending the Roman imperial rulers over Judaea.
-However, Pontius Pilate, aware of the importance of the ‘hearts and minds’ of the Judean people, ultimately leaves the fate of Jesus up the Jewish leadership, and they cry to free Barabas, and crucify Jesus instead.
+Jesus’s breach of the law is twofold: he commits sacrilege against the Torah tradition, thus offending the Jewish elders and high priests, and also he claims kingship of a new kingdom and he is even considered the new King of the Jews, thus offending the Roman imperial rulers in Judea.
+However, Pontius Pilate, aware of the importance of the ‘hearts and minds’ of the Judean people, ultimately leaves the fate of Jesus up to the Jewish leadership, but they cry to free Barabas, and crucify Jesus instead.
 Thus Pilate removes blame from himself.
 He reluctantly orders Jesus to be crucified.
-He is mocked with a crown of thorns, staff, and robe.
-He is helped by a Cyrene named Simon in carrying the cross to Golgatha, the “place of the skull.”
-His accusation is in claiming to be the King of the Jews.
+Jesus is mocked with a crown of thorns, staff, and robe.
+He is helped by a Cyrene man named Simon who carries his cross to Golgatha, the “place of the skull.”
 He is crucified alongside two thieves and is fed vinegar.

-At that moment the temple cloth is torn in two (opening the sacred enclosure of the temple, signifying a new age of public access to the divine), and also an earthquake strikes, and the graves are opened and many saints arise and go into the “holy city” and appear to many (27:51-53).
+At that moment the temple cloth is torn in two (opening the sacred enclosure of the temple, signifying a new age of public access to the divine), and also an earthquake strikes, and the graves are opened and many saints arise and travel into the “holy city” and they appear corporeally to many people (27:51-53).

-In conclusion, the eleven disciples go to Galilee to a mountain where Jesus appointed them and Jesus appears to them commanding them to “go forth” to all the nations of the world and baptize people and profess his teachings, for Jesus is with them always even unto the end of the world.
+In conclusion, the eleven disciples go to Galilee to a mountain where Jesus had appointed them as disciples and Jesus appears to them again commanding them to “go forth” to all the nations of the world and baptize people and profess his teachings, for Jesus is with them always even unto the end of the world.

 Jesus and the disciples go to the Mount of Olives.
-Three times James, John, and Peter fall asleep while they are supposed to watching guard of Jesus in the garden at Gethsemane.
-Judas and the elders arrive and a minor brawl occurs (also as in Matthew) in which one’s ear is cut off, but Jesus puts a stop to this, lamenting violence.
+Three times James, John, and Peter fall asleep while they are supposed to be watching guard over Jesus in the garden at Gethsemane.
+Judas and the elders arrive and a minor brawl occurs (also as in Matthew) in which one man’s ear is cut off, but Jesus puts a stop to the chaos, he laments violence.

-Strangely in Mark, a “young man” arrives only wearing a linen cloth and other young men put their hands on him so flees naked leaving behind his linen cloth (14:50-52).
+Strangely in Mark, a “young man” arrives only wearing a linen cloth and other young men put their hands on Jesus so he flees naked leaving behind his linen cloth (14:50-52).
 This vague interlude is mysterious.
 Perhaps it was intended to be the author of the gospel.
-Perhaps this is the linen cloth Jesus is intended to wear.
+Perhaps this is the linen cloth Jesus is intended to wear on the cross.

 At any rate, the story continues as in Matthew, in which Jesus is brought before the high priests and is accused of heresy, and Peter denies being a follower of Jesus three times before the cock crows early in the morning.
 Jesus is taken to Pontius Pilate who is compelled to free Barabas, a murderer and insurrectionist, while Jesus is condemned to crucifixion, at the demands of the resentful high priests.
 He is taunted and brought to Golgotha, his cross is carried by Simon, a Cyrene.

 Jesus’s death is mirrored almost as exactly as in Matthew.
-At the sixth hour darkness comes over the land until the ninth hour, and Jesus cries out: “My God, my God, why have you forsaken me?” and he cries out with a loud cry and gives up the ghost (15:37).
+At the sixth hour darkness comes over the land until the ninth hour, and Jesus cries out: “My God, my God, why have you forsaken me?” and he loudly cries out and gives up the ghost (15:37).
 Just then the temple cloth is torn in two (notably the graves do not open in Jerusalem as they do in Matthew).

 Lastly, Jesus ascends into heaven and sits at the right hand of God.
 This anabasis is not included in Matthew and it has been suggested with some degree of certainty that the latter resurrection narrative was a much later interpolation in Mark (the original text, confirmed by early gospels available to Jerome and others suggest the text ended at the point in which the women flee from the tomb of Jesus).

-At any rate, Luke‘s account of Jesus’s death: Unlike Matthew or Mark, in Luke “Satan” orthe “adversary” comes into Judas which forces him to betray Jesus.
+Unlike Matthew or Mark, in Luke “Satan” or the “adversary” enters into Judas forcing him to betray Jesus.
 At the Passover feast, there is strife among the disciples about who is the betrayer, but also who is the “greatest” (22:24).
 Jesus promises them greatness as judges in the new kingdom, judging the twelve tribes of Israel.
 They go to the Mount of Olives and Jesus’s disciples fall asleep (only a single time) before Judas and his band of elders arrives.
-He is smocked and reluctantly committed to crucifixion punishment by Pontius Pilate, before being led to Cavalry (not Golgatha) where he is crucified.
+He is mocked and reluctantly committed to crucifixion punishment by Pontius Pilate, before being led to Cavalry (not Golgatha) where he is crucified.

 He prays aloud to God: “Father forgive them for they know not what they do” (23:34).
 And darkness comes over the land from the sixth hour to the ninth hour, until Jesus cries up: “Father into thy hands I commend my spirit” (23:46).
 Joseph of Aramathea, a “just” “counsellor” buries Jesus.

 Then, after the sabbath, the women go to his tomb and find him missing, but are “perplexed” to find two men in shining robes.
-The eleven disciples do not believe the women, Peter goes into the tomb, himself, to seethe garments of Jesus left behind.
-Jesus appears in disguise to some of the disciples on the road, as they are dismayed, in believing Jesus to be the prophet of God and the liberator of Israel, so Jesus, still in disguise, expounds to them about the history of the prophets and the law and breaks bread with them.
+The eleven disciples do not believe the women, Peter goes into the tomb himself to see the garments of Jesus left behind.
+Jesus appears in disguise to some of the disciples on the road because they are dismayed for believing Jesus to be the prophet of God and the liberator of Israel, so Jesus, still in disguise, expounds to them about the history of the prophets and the law and breaks bread with them.
 As soon as they realize it is Jesus, he vanishes.

 Jesus appears to the elven disciples the next day bringing peace, showing them the holes in his hands and feet, and asking them for meat to consume.
-He claims that the law of Moses, the Psalms, and the writings of the prophets were about himself, Jesus.
-He sends them to Jerusalem to await power to arrive to them from on high.
-Jesus lead them to Bethany, prays over them with his arms raised, and he then ascends into heaven (24:51).
+He proclaims that the law of Moses, the Psalms, and the writings of the prophets were in fact about himself.
+Jesus sends the men to Jerusalem to await power from on high.
+Jesus leads them to Bethany, prays over them with his arms raised, and he then ascends into heaven (24:51).
 The disciples worship him and return to Jerusalem with joy.
 They spend their time “continually” in the temple praising Jesus.
 Thus concludes Luke.

-The source for the gospel according to John is the disciple “whom Jesus loved” -an anonymous person that tradition ascribed to John.
-It is a gospel about the logos, sometimes translated into English as the “word.”
+The source for the gospel according to John is the disciple “whom Jesus loved” -an anonymous person that tradition has ascribed to John.
+It is a gospel about the logos, sometimes translated into English as the “word” or “account.”
 The text relates the history of the word that was with God in the beginning (an allusion to the opening of Genesis), In fact, the word is God.
 The power of the word is attested to, as John the Baptist paves the way for the coming light of the word, and the word becomes flesh (in the form of Jesus).
-Who is Jesus?
-According to John, he is the undying embodiment of the logos, which created our world and also can never die.
+And who is Jesus?
+According to John, he is the undying embodiment of the logos, which has created our world and also can never die.